 Improved efficiency and robustness.
-Naively computing the labeled interleaving distance $d_I$ requires access to all entries in the reduced matrix, which takes $O(n^2)$ time.
-Look into a more scalable computation would be interesting, possibly taking inspiration from the work of Kerber et al. [69].
+Naively computing the labeled interleaving distance $d_I$ requires access to all entries in the induced matrix, which takes $O(n^2)$ time (n being the number of labels).
+Developing a more scalable computation would be interesting, possibly taking inspirations from [62].